Psychology-PE (PSYD)

 PSYD-449 Cognitive Psychology 3 Credits

 Addresses the study of human cognitive processes including perception, memory, problem solving, thinking, and hemispheric specialization.
 Cognitive aspects of psychological and learning disorders are also addressed.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C